Complaints and feedback

 Complaints

-The OPP has obligations towards victims of crime under the Victims’ Charter Act 2006 (see sections 19A and 19B) and must, as soon as reasonably practicable, inform victims about:
+The OPP has obligations towards victims of crime under the Victims’ Charter Act 2006 (see sections 19A and 19B) and must, as soon as reasonably practicable, inform victims of crime about:

 How to make a complaint to the OPP

-If you would like to raise an issue about a prosecution, your first step should be to contact the prosecuting OPP solicitor.
-It may be possible for the OPP solicitor to resolve your issue quickly.
+If you would like to raise an issue about a prosecution, we encourage you to contact the prosecuting OPP solicitor or OPP social worker as a first step.
+It may be possible for them to resolve your issue quickly.

-If the OPP solicitor is unable to resolve your issue, you can make a formal complaint.
+If the OPP solicitor or social worker is unable to resolve your issue, or you don’t feel comfortable speaking to them, you can contact OPP Complaints.
 You can use the online form below, or you can contact us by post, phone or email.
-Our details are listed below.

 By post